Where to See Wildflowers in and near Los Angeles: California Super Bloom

 Distance: Enjoy the floral decor about 50 minutes away from Los Angeles.

-Point Dume State Beach enhances your experiences with the wildflowers in the Los Angeles area.
-On top of stunning vistas and easy hikes, the beach displays a wide range of the spring flowers.
+Point Dume State Beach enhances your experiences with the wildflowers in the Los Angeles area in early spring.
+On top of stunning vistas and easy hikes, the beach displays a wide range of wildflowers.
 A myriad of giant coreopsis, bush sunflowers, and California poppies adorn the bluffs and headlands of the area.
 Sand verbena, morning glories, and evening primrose festoon numerous trails that crawl up the hill.

 Season: Malibu experiences the flower bloom from early March through mid-April.